NBomb1/SimpleChat/Readme.md

 ## Personal Thoughts:
 > This project was made within 7 days of marathon.
 It does not satisfy all of my goals, including that I planned for MVP.
 I had to use AI to at least make it work as I intended to make it on time.
 And I have not yet acknowledged all used libraries since It's my first experience making MVP project on Rust & Slint.
 I underestimated my ambitious features, which led me into this result.
 >
 > (To be precise, the AI assistance ratio across the modules looks like this: UI 5%, Bridge 50%, Network 60%, Configurator 30%.
-Since this was my first time working with these specific libraries, I relied on AI to guide me through their implementation, even though I hate making unknown code).
+Since this was my first time working with these specific libraries, I relied on AI to guide me through their implementation, although I prefer to understand each line of code I write, so I know what I am doing.).
 >
 > Nevertheless, that represents a fully working project, which satisfies all its MVP goals.
 Thus, I can say it is completed and will not be developed in the future, since it has completed its purpose.